JKindonNtx/solutions-euc/documentation/RA-2141 Citrix Virtual Apps and Desktops on AMD - Windows Server/RA-2141/ra-2141-08-conclusion.md

 The results from the tests performed show:

 -  The tested session host specification provided a consistent user experience across all tests.

--  `TBD for Server Tests` CPU configurations with Windows 11 are critical.
-A 3 vCPU instance performed better than a 2 vCPU instance.
-Windows 10 with 2 vCPUs still showed lower application response times than Windows 11 with 3 vCPU.
--  `TBD for Server Tests` The overall cluster metrics were not impacted by using a 3 vCPU spec configuration with Windows 11 vs a 2 vCPU configuration with Windows 10.
+-  There was minimal cluster performance difference between MCS and PVS provisioning.
--  `TBD for Server Tests` Both PVS and MCS configurations performed similarly though logon times were slightly higher with PVS.
+-  Both PVS and MCS configurations performed similarly though logon times were slightly higher with PVS.
--  `TBD for Server Tests` Application start times were generally better with MCS than PVS.
-This is logical due to data being streamed on first access with PVS.
-Subsequent launches will be launched from local cache.
+-  Application start times were slightly better with PVS than MCS in these tests.